caylent-solutions/terraform-modules/policies/opa/terraform/libraries/docs/data_sources_only_policy.md

 # Data Sources Only Policy

 ## Overview
-Enforces that data modules only contain data source blocks for querying existing AWS resources and constants.
+Enforces that data modules contain locals blocks in *-data.tf files for constants and output blocks in outputs.tf for exposing those constants.

 ## Policy Name
 `terraform_module_data_sources_only_policy`